No, Homeland Security is not telling people to stock up on gas and cash

 WHAT WE FOUND

-Several viewers reached out to the VERIFY team saying they received the following message and wondering if it's really from a government agency like it claims:
+No, the text message isn’t from the Department of Homeland Security (DHS.)
+The KHOU VERIFY team reached out to several state and county health departments in Texas as well as the DHS and Texas Department of Public Safety, all of which say the message isn’t coming from their offices.

-As for the first claim made in that text, when someone gets a vaccine in Texas, that information is entered into ImmTrac2, the state’s immunization registry.
+As for the first claim made in the text, when someone gets a vaccine in Texas, that information is entered into ImmTrac2, the state’s immunization registry.
 From time to time, state and local agencies do conduct surveys.
-But is the one mentioned in the text message one of them?
-No.
+But the one mentioned in the text message is not one of them.

 The DSHS told the VERIFY team, “It isn’t one of the surveys being conducted by a DSHS contractor.”

-So, if you get a call prompting you to submit your vaccination status, it is not from them.
+So, if you get a call prompting you to submit your vaccination status, it is not from DSHS.

 KHOU's VERIFY team checked with Harris County Public Health and the Houston Health Departments.
-They said the calls are not coming from their departments either.
+They both said the calls are not coming from their departments, either.

 Now to the part of the claim that Homeland Security is urging people to gas up and keep cash handy because of what is happening in Ukraine.